Chenzhi-Ma/Fire_risk/README.md

 * Clone the repository: git clone https://github.com/Chenzhi-Ma/Fire_risk.git
 * Navigate into the repository: cd Fire_risk
 * Run each sub '.ipynb' file to generate the corresponding results used in the manuscript analysis.
-* Total installation time, including cloning the repo and installing the required packages, may take about 10 mins.
+* Total installation time, including cloning the repo, setting up the environment, and installing the required packages, may take about 10 mins.
 # Demo
 * Data and code details are provided within the repository.
 Each cell in the notebooks includes explanations of its functionality.
 * Expected output: Consistent with the results discussed in the manuscript.